Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 = Minimization
 #focus-slide()

+// TODO: use "overline" instead of "not" (not *everywhere*, but generally...), since it is easier to read.
+That way, "and" could be omitted, and "or" could be replaced by "+".

 == The Minimization Problem

 We can synthesize any Boolean function from its truth table using SoP or PoS.